Wednesday, October 8, 2025

 The New River Gorge Bridge arches across the New River Gorge near Fayetteville, West Virginia.
 (Photo courtesy Jesse Thornton)

-Could the monument to an encounter really have been a diagram used to record bird flights?
+Could the monument to an encounter have been a diagram used to record bird flights?
 If so, how did news of the encounter reach a British author?
 And what happened to the monument?

-The hunt for evidence continues
+The hunt for UFO evidence continues

 "Mount Hope is a very interesting historical community, no less because the reserve is located there, but it's also at the gateway to the middle section of the New River Gorge National Park," Sullivan said.